mishdub/Final_Project/README.md

 Our final solution employs three primary methods for the Packing algorithm: **Double Tangent**, **Item Placement**, and **Splitting**.

 1. **Main Algorithm**: The convex region is split into subregions if its width and height are imbalanced.
-Items are then placed in a counterclockwise direction, ensuring efficient packing by minimizing gaps between items.
+Items are then placed in a counterclockwise direction, aiming to enhance packing efficiency by minimizing gaps between items.
 The algorithm prioritizes high utility items, which have small areas and high value.

-2. **Double Tangent**: This method calculates tangents between items to determine optimal placement angles and positions, ensuring that the new item does not intersect the previous one.
+2. **Double Tangent**: This method calculates tangents between items to determine optimal placement, ensuring that the new item does not intersect the previous one.

 3. **Item Placement**: The item is moved towards the boundary of the convex region based on the smallest distance between its points and the region's boundary.